kyuhyoung/Guidance-SDK-ROS/README.md

 - We suppose the users are using USB for Guidance SDK on ROS.
 To use UART for Guidance SDK, plese reference [uart_example](https://github.com/dji-sdk/GuidanceSDK/tree/master/examples/uart_example).

 # How to use
+1. Start MS Windows.
+2. Install DJI Guidance SDK and set 'mode' and 'channel's.
+- Refer the 'Possible errors' below.
+3. Start Ubuntu.
+4. Open a terminal.
-1. Setup USB devide rules so that no root privilege is required when using Guidance SDK via USB.
+5. Setup USB devide rules so that no root privilege is required when using Guidance SDK via USB.

 		sudo sh -c 'echo "SUBSYSTEM==\"usb\", ATTR{idVendor}==\"fff0\", ATTR{idProduct}==\"d009\", MODE=\"0666\"" > /etc/udev/rules.d/51-guidance.rules'
-2. Run `roscore`
+6. Run `roscore`

 		roscore

-3. Open a new terminal and clone the repo to the catkin workspace source directory `catkin_ws/src` and then
+7. Open a new terminal.
+8. Clone the repo to the catkin workspace source directory `catkin_ws/src` and then

 		cd ~/catkin_ws
 		catkin_make